wahani/modules/cran-comments.md

 ## Release schedule

-With version 0.9.0 (2021-01-31) I introduced a bug affecting multiple users.
+- With version 0.9.0 (2021-01-31) I introduced a bug affecting multiple users.
 This release fixes the issue.
+- There are errors on CRAN for r-oldrel in the tests.
+I hope these checks now run again.

 ## Test environments